cyber-dojo/commander/README.md

 $ cyber-dojo up
 ```

-To update to the latest version and switch to it:
+To update to the latest version and then bring it up:
 ```bash
 $ cyber-dojo update
 $ cyber-dojo up